apacheignite/documentation/sql/sql-queries.md

   ]
 }
 [/block]
-The second approach in regards to query cancellation is to halt the query with the usage of `QueryCursor.close()`.
+The second approach in regards to the query cancellation is to halt the query with the usage of `QueryCursor.close()`.
 [block:code]
 {
   "codes": [